primeDevansh/ExperimentalReepo/README.md

 ### update3_08.Apr.24 > My Own Blog

 For a long time, I've been pondering over the thought of starting my own blog.
 I tried many sites such as WordPress and Blogger but coudln't satisfy myself for some or the other reason.
 Now that I know of the GitHub pages' Jekyll thing, I'd be rolling out my own website very soon.
 Stay tuned! (if anyone is there, xd).

+*edit_14.Apr.24* Bro!!!
+My profile's README.md looks so ugly!
+Uh, I mean, its not that ugly but its so full of information and text.
+That is not good in my view.
+Why not shift all of this to my blog site and make that blog site more of a personal portfolio!?
+Let's do that!
+It'd be fun.

 # <font color = 'red'>Experiments</font>